Is Enron back? If it's a joke, some former employees aren't laughing

 What happened at Enron?

 Once the nation’s seventh-largest company, Enron filed for bankruptcy protection on Dec.
 2, 2001, after years of accounting tricks could no longer hide billions of dollars in debt or make failing ventures appear profitable.
-The energy company’s collapse put more than 5,000 people out of work, wiped out more than $2 billion in employee pensions and rendered $60 billion in Enron stock worthless.
+The energy company’s collapse put more than 5,000 people out of work and wiped out more than $2 billion in employee pensions.
 Its aftershocks were felt throughout the energy sector.

-Twenty-four Enron executives, including former CEO Jeffrey Skilling, were eventually convicted for their roles in the fraud.
-Enron founder Key Lay’s convictions were vacated after he died of heart disease following his 2006 trial.
+Twenty-four Enron executives, including former CEO Jeffrey Skilling, were convicted for their roles in the fraud.
+Enron founder Ken Lay’s convictions were vacated after he died of heart disease following his 2006 trial.

 Is Enron coming back?

-In the minute-long video that was full of generic corporate jargon, the company talks about “growth” and “rebirth.”
+In the minute-long video full of generic corporate jargon, the company talks about “growth” and “rebirth.”
 It ends with the words, “We’re back.
 Can we talk?”

-Enron’s new website features a company store, where various items featuring the brand’s tilted “E” logo are for sale, including a $118 hoodie.

 Signs point to the comeback being a joke.

-Note: This story was corrected to fix the spelling of Ken Lay’s first name, which had been misspelled “Key.”